coolbutuseless/defaultlist/README.md

 ## Basic Example

 In this example a `defaultlist` is created which will return `FALSE` for any access to an unknown element.
-Besides this, it will bevave identically to a normal `list()` object.
+Besides this, it will behave identically to a normal `list()` object.

 ``` r